musharaf-hossain-cs/musharaf-hossain-cs/README.md

 ## Skills

-- Proficient in Java, Python, and C++
+- Proficient in C/C++, C#, Java, Python, JavaScript
 - Experience with front-end development using HTML, CSS, and JavaScript
 - Experience with back-end development using node.js and django
 - Has work experiences with frameworks like React.js, Vue.js